Back To Search Results

 Surgical Considerations

-Revascularization of the heart is achievable with a coronary artery bypass graft (CABG).[6]
-With a CABG procedure, blood flow to an obstructed area of the heart can be improved with vessel grafts from elsewhere in the body into the coronary artery circulation.
-The two vessels commonly used include the left internal thoracic artery (also known as the left internal mammary artery, LIMA), or the great saphenous vein from the leg.
-Alternatively, a physician may decide to use percutaneous coronary intervention (PCI) as a non-surgical option to treat stenosis of a coronary artery.
-This procedure may include the insertion of stents to widen a partially occluded vessel.[7]
+Revascularization of the heart may be achieved through coronary artery bypass grafting (see Image.
+Coronary Artery Bypass Graft).[12]
+This procedure restores blood flow to obstructed regions of the myocardium by grafting vessels from other parts of the body into the coronary circulation.
+Common graft sources include the left internal thoracic artery, also known as the left internal mammary artery (LIMA), and the great saphenous vein from the lower extremity.
+As a nonsurgical alternative, percutaneous coronary intervention may be used to address coronary artery stenosis.
+This technique often involves the placement of stents to widen partially occluded vessels.[13]

 Clinical Significance

-There is typically no anastomosis of posterior and anterior interventricular arteries, so occlusion of a coronary artery can have significant effects on the heart.
-Ischemic heart disease has as its fundamental characteristic an imbalance between the supply and demand of oxygenated blood for cardiac tissue.
-This commonly occurs when the blood supply to the heart tissue is diminished, such as in coronary artery atherosclerosis where the lumen of a major epicardial artery is obstructed by atherosclerotic plaque and potentially a superimposed thrombosis.[8]
-Ischemic syndromes include angina pectoris, acute myocardial infarction (MI), and sudden cardiac death.
+The posterior and anterior interventricular arteries typically lack anastomotic connections, so occlusion of a coronary artery can severely compromise myocardial perfusion.
+Ischemic heart disease is characterized by an imbalance between oxygen supply and the metabolic demand of cardiac tissue.[14]
+This condition often arises when blood flow to the myocardium is reduced, as in coronary artery atherosclerosis, where the lumen of a major epicardial artery becomes obstructed by atherosclerotic plaque and, in some cases, superimposed thrombosis.
+Ischemic syndromes include angina pectoris, acute myocardial infarction, and sudden cardiac death.[15]

 Media